Brass vs Steel vs Aluminum Ammo Cases: Which Is Best?

 Aluminum — budget practice only

-Aluminum is light and cheap but soft, not reloadable, and seals less well.
-It's fine for casual range use but not ideal for serious shooting.
+Aluminum is light and cheap but soft: the case can be marked by the ejector, it isn't reloadable, and it seals the chamber less tightly than brass, letting a little more residue blow back into the action.
+It's fine for casual range use but not the choice for serious or precision shooting.

 For most shooters, brass is the best long-term value — especially if you store ammo or reload.
 Compare 9mm prices by case material on the listings.